srydell/archInstall/README.md

 * ## Disk partitioning

 I have a Windows install on the same disk.
 We will create a root partition, a boot partition and a swap partition.
-No grub partition will be created since according to [Arch wiki](https://wiki.archlinux.org/index.php/GRUB) you can use the efi partition created by Windows.

    * ### Checking the current disk partitioning